neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 And this works!

 You can prove that this setup allows you to approximate any time-varying function, with enough neurons.
-[Here’s an example](#examptarget) of a target trajectory and a reconstruction using reservoir computing.
+[Here's an example](#examptarget) of a target trajectory and a reconstruction using reservoir computing.

 ```{figure} figures/targettraj.png
 :label: examptarget